SargeyWargey/Homoothya/Story/Drafts/Chapter_10.md

 "I've come to register," I said.

-He glanced at my clothes—clean shirt, hat in hand—then at my face.
+He glanced at my clothes, noting the clean shirt and hat in hand, then at my face.
 His pen hovered above the page while he calculated something behind his eyes.

 "Under the Burke Act?"